 Course Description

-The Foundation Diploma is designed to prepare students for undergraduate study and is a mutli-disciplinary one year course which is divided into three parts:
+The Foundation Diploma is a one-year multi-disciplinary course designed to prepare you for undergraduate study.
+The course is divided into three parts.

-Part 1 Diagnostic Investigation into Creative Practice is taught and assessed at Level 3.
-Through projects students explore a range of media, materials and techniques in response to set themes whilst developing critical understanding of contemporary art & design practice through a contextual studies programme.
+Part 1 Diagnostic Investigation into Creative Practice explores a range of media, materials and techniques in response to set themes whilst developing critical understanding of contemporary art and design practice through a contextual study.

-Part 2 Developing Specialist Practice is taught and assessed at Level 3.
-Students will undertake projects where they start to specialise their practice and will be supported to complete a UCAS application and develop a portfolio of work for university applications / admission or transition into work.
-Alongside this, students will continue to follow a contextual studies programme to develop their critical understanding of current practice.
+Part 2 Developing Specialist Practice allows you to undertake projects where you can start to specialise your practice and you will be supported to complete a UCAS application and develop a portfolio of work for university applications / admission or transition into work.
+You will also continue to follow a contextual studies programme to develop your critical understanding of current practice.

-Part 3 Consolidating Practice is taught and assessed at Level 4 - first year degree level.
-Students are required to complete a final major project, which is a self-set brief that will showcase their skills and creativity in their preferred media, and area of critical exploration.
+Part 3 Consolidating Practice, you will be required to complete a final major project, which is a self-set brief that will showcase your skills and creativity in your preferred media, and area of critical exploration.

 Other Important Information